algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Management/Weekly_Report/weekly_report_1.md

      - README;
      - Functional specification.
 2. Design
-   - With the core concept defined, the mock up should be created to provide an appealing initial visual, and seem intuitive and user friendly.
+   - With the core concept defined, the mock-up should be created to provide an appealing initial visual, and seem intuitive and user-friendly.
 3. Development
-   - Work on the database and implement it in bubble once finished.
+   - Work on the database and implement it in Bubble once finished.

 ## Conclusion
 ---